-Talk about rides in a stroller, being carried in a backpack or baby carrier, and traveling in the car seat.
+Talk about rides in a stroller, being carried in a Have the children draw a picture of how they. backpack or baby carrier, and traveling in the car seat.
 Ask the children to tell you a story about how they travel now.